No products in the cart.

 Ask for Help When You Travel

 With Airbnb and Couchsurfing, you usually get what you pay for and will have to make due with the space you’re given.
-Hotels, however, tend to be more accommodating.
+Hotels, however, tend to be more accommodating for their guests if they have a large amount of rooms available.
 Before arrival, call and request a room farthest away from the nearest roadway.
 You also want to ask to be placed away from elevators and other high-traffic areas.

 Expert Tip: Ask for a room on a higher floor away from lobby commotion, or for a corner room, which will have less direct neighbor noise for your best chance at a quiet stay.